Using Pmod IPs

 - One or More Supported Digilent Pmod

 - Vivado 2015.4 is used in this tutorial

 - Other versions of Vivado may work, but functionality is not guaranteed

 - Same version as your Vivado installation

-- Follow this Wiki guide Vivado Board Files for Digilent 7-Series FPGA Boards on how to install Board Support Files for Vivado 2015.X
+- Follow the wiki guide on how to install Board Support Files for Vivado 2015.X

 - Extract these files to a directory you will remember

 Check the Pmods Supported table in the Overview Section to determine if your pmod IP has a readme file.
 If it does, be sure to review it before starting this tutorial.
 You can find this file in the vivado-library/ip/Pmods/“your pmod” directory.